Disney's Beauty & the Beast Started this Love Affair

 Still Appreciating Disney's Beauty and the Beast After All These Years

 31 years later and I'm still a big fan.
 I still know most of the lyrics to the soundtrack, and purchased the enhanced Blu-ray when it was released.
-Trips to Walt Disney World aren't complete without a visit to the France Pavilion in Epcot for a snap of the Beauty and the Beast topiary.
+Trips to Walt Disney World aren't complete without a visit to the France Pavilion in Epcot for a hopeful snap of the Beauty and the Beast topiary.

-Beauty and the Beast topiary at Epcot, taken 2018
+Beauty and the Beast topiary at Epcot, taken 2018 |

 Belle remains a heroine to admire.
 The live-action Beauty and the Beast adaptation released in 2017 proved that true.
 I'm glad Belle signaled a turn in our expectations of strong fairytale princesses who can be role models for young folk.